Chatterino/chatterino2/docs/wip-plugins.md

 ##### `DateTime:is_local()`

-Check if the datetime is in the user's local/system timezone.
+Check if the datetime is in the user's local timezone.
+Local times are represented without a timezone.
+Whenever the timezone is needed (e.g. for comparison) it is queried from the system.
+This is distinct from a datetime with your system timezone.

 ##### `DateTime:is_utc()`